Common MySQL Performance Bottlenecks and How to Fix Them

 This sets the buffer pool to 8 Gigabytes.

-Monitoring: Observe the buffer pool hit rate.
-A high hit rate (99% or more) indicates that most data is being served from memory.
+Monitoring: Observe the buffer pool read pattern.
+A very high hit rate often means most reads are served from memory, but it does not prove every query is healthy.
 You can monitor this using:

 SHOW GLOBAL STATUS LIKE 'Innodb_buffer_pool_read_requests';